Shuttle/shuttle-recall/src/events/overview.md

 public bool AttemptSnapshot(int snapshotEventCount)
 ```

 This method works in conjunction with the `Apply` method.
 When an object instance is provided to the `Apply` method Recall will check whether the object implements the `ICanSnapshot` interface.
-If it does it means that the object can return a snapshot from the implement `GetSnapshotEvent` method.
+If it does it means that the object can return a snapshot from the implemented `GetSnapshotEvent` method.

 The `AttemptSnaphot` will add a snapshot and return `true` if a snapshot could be added; else no snapshot will be added and `false` is returned.